garry-x/vm-inspector/README.md

 # vm-inspector
-Tool helping to analyse VM's behavior such as memory consumption、cpu usage and so on.
+Tool helping to analyse the behaviors for a VM.

+These behaviors include:
+- The memory consumption for a running VM.
+- The boot time for a VM. (planned)
+- The cpu usage for a running VM. (planned)

+Following hypervisors are supported:
+- Qemu
+- Cloud Hypervisor

+### Usage
+//TODO